strongdm/cedar-rfcs/text/0080-datetime-extension.md

 [Open Policy Agent](https://www.openpolicyagent.org) provides a [Time API](https://www.openpolicyagent.org/docs/latest/policy-reference/#time) with nanosecond precision and extensive time zone support.
 During policy evaluation, the current timestamp can be returned, and date/time arithmetic can be performed.
 The `diff` (equivalent to our proposed `since` function) returns an array of positional time unit components, instead of a value typed similarly to our proposed `duration`.

-## Drawbacks

 ## Alternatives

 ### Alt.
-A: Use Unix time / timestamps / epochs
+A: Represent Unix time with a Long

-One of our suggested workarounds for date/time functionality has been to use [Unix time](https://en.wikipedia.org/wiki/Unix_time), which measures the number of non-leap seconds that have elapsed since 00:00:00 UTC on January 1, 1970.
-Unix time is commonly used in computing systems, and there are many libraries available to convert between more familiar day formats and Unix time.
+This is, effectively, the do nothing alternative.
+Cedar has long suggested workarounds for date/time functionality by using the comparison and arithmetic operators with `context` provided Unix Timestamps.

 Here are the previous examples rewritten to use Unix Time.